Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/README.md

 Versal™ adaptive SoCs combine programmable logic (PL), processing system (PS), and AI Engines with leading-edge memory and interfacing technologies to deliver powerful heterogeneous acceleration for any application.
 The hardware and software are targeted for programming and optimization by data scientists and software and hardware developers.
 A host of tools, software, libraries, IP, middleware, and frameworks enable Versal adaptive SoCs to support all industry-standard design flows.

 This tutorial is one of the several to perform two implementations of a system-level design using AI Engines and HLS with DSP Engines in the Versal device plus PL including LUTs, flip-flops (FFs), and block RAMs.
-In each implementation, the tutorial takes you through hardware emulation and hardware flow in the context of a complete Versal ACAP system design.
+In each implementation, the tutorial takes you through hardware emulation and hardware flow in the context of a complete Versal adaptive SoC system design.
 A Makefile is provided with each tutorial for additional customisation.

 An important goal and criteria of this tutorial is the use of C++ based kernels for AI Engine and HLS library kernels for DSP Engine and data movers.
 The use of AMD Vitis™ application acceleration development flow and library kernels is illustrated throughout the tutorial to demonstrate the ease of kernel integration and scalability in a system design.
 In the Vitis application acceleration development flow, the Vitis HLS tool automates much of the code modifications required to implement and optimize the C/C++ code in PL, including the ease of data mover kernel coding.
 The inference of required pragmas to produce the right interface for user's function arguments and to pipeline loops and functions is the foundation of the Vitis HLS in the application acceleration flow.
 Vitis HLS also supports customization of your code to implement different interface standards or specific optimizations to achieve design objectives, enable scaling, and leverage automation.Note: Alternative design methods to Vitis HLS may increase PL based performance.
 For example, using LogiCORE™ FIR Compiler IP and RTL based data movers could increase raw performance but will increase dynamic power and design time.